bentyeh/bentyeh.github.io/README.md

 # Layouts hierarchy

 - compress.html: Jekyll layout that compresses HTML (credits: https://github.com/penibelst/jekyll-compress-html)
-  - default.html
-    - home.html
-    - post.html
-    - blog.html
-    - projects.html
+  - default.html: used by about and projects pages
+    - home.html: used by index page
+    - post.html: used by blog posts and individual projects
+    - blog.html: used by blog page

 # Frontmatter variables